terrpan/polly/docs/SERVICE_LAYER_ENHANCEMENTS.md

 ---

-**Note:** This enhancement uses appropriate design patterns for each use case and aligns with existing project patterns in the webhook handlers (`internal/handlers/`).
-The implementation should follow established coding guidelines and maintain consistency with the existing codebase architecture.
+**Note:** This enhancement uses appropriate design patterns for each use case and aligns with Go best practices for dependency injection, minimal interfaces, and explicit error handling.
+The implementation follows established coding guidelines and maintains consistency with the existing codebase architecture while eliminating package-level state and magic registration patterns.